ashleyelder/top_three_colours/README.md

 ## Improvements

 Improve writing testable code and writing tests.
+Benchmark tests to assess performance.

 Graceful error handling, for instance when there is an issue like an empty line at the end of the input.txt file.
 Instead of returning `panic: runtime error: invalid memory address or nil pointer dereference` it could return a custom error message.
 For the sake of making my code more DRY I simply passed each default error message to the single checkError helper method.